Top 100+ Python Coding Questions for Interview

 print(greet("Alice")) # Hello, Alice!

-PEP 8 is the official style guide for Python.
-Therefore, it promotes code readability and consistency for any Python project.
+PEP 8 is the official style guide for Python, promoting code readability and consistency.

 Indentation (spaces or tabs) determines code blocks.
-If the indentation is incorrect, then there will be a syntax error.
+Incorrect indentation causes syntax errors.

 A class is a blueprint for creating objects (instances).